danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 ## On-The-Fly TSVectors

 Let's take a closer look at the query that was generated by `PgSearch.multisearch("chicken soup")`.
-This is displayed in the Rails console when you run `multisearch` or you can run `PgSearch.multisearch("chicken soup").limit(10).to_sql`
+This is displayed in the Rails console when you run `multisearch`.

 <aside class="markdown-aside">
 This section assumes some familiarity with PostgreSQL full-text search concepts like <code>tsvector</code>, <code>to_tsvector()</code>, <code>tsquery</code>, and how stemming and lexemes work.
 If those are new or fuzzy, I walk through them in more detail in an earlier post: <a class="markdown-link" href="https://danielabaron.me/blog/roll-your-own-search-service-for-gatsby-part3/">Roll Your Own Search with Rails and PostgreSQL Full Text Search</a>.